 If you’re married, hang in there.
 It takes years guys.
 Years to embrace marriage.If you’re at the end of the horn to save your marriage, I pray that Allah bestow upon you patience and perseverance in facing the hardship of going through divorce.
 Allahu..
 It must’ve been tough eyh?If you’re planning to get hitched, good for you.
 Ask yourself, are you excited about the wedding or the marriage itself?
 And are you excited about the one-day reception more than the life-long commitment?
 Remember that marriage is not going to be easy and boy look at the divorce rate in this country because the figure speaks reality.

-If defending their marriage is piece of cake, people wouldn’t have contributed to the divorce statistics.
-You see?
-If you’re waiting for the right person, I pray that he/she crosses path with you.
+If defending their marriage is a piece of cake, people wouldn’t have contributed to the divorce statistics.
+If you’re waiting for the one, I pray that he/she crosses path with you.
 Meanwhile, cherish every little thing that happens on you.
-You got promoted, you got raised, you completed a huge project at office, you took your parents to umrah, everything!
+You got promoted, you completed a huge project at office, you took your parents to umrah, everything!
 Because there’s always pahala in everything you do so long as you set the intention to Allah.